debanjandhar12/logseq-anki-sync/README.md

 ## Installation
 1. Download the logseq-anki-sync-0.1.1.zip from Releases and put it in a new folder inside your loseq plugin folder.
 In windows loseq plugin folder is usually at  `C:\Users\deban\.logseq\plugins`.
-2. Download and install [Anki](https://apps.ankiweb.net/) Anki if not done already.
+2. Download and install [Anki](https://apps.ankiweb.net/) if not done already.
 3. Install AnkiConnect on Anki.
    * Open Anki.
    * Select `Tools` > `Add-ons `.
 Now a Anki addon's dialog will open.